Simokid/Home-Lab-Office-365-Admin-Center/README.md

 <br />
 <br />

+Let's now create a user with licenses.
+Name the user Chill Guy and assign the necessary licenses and apps for the user.

 20.
 <p align="center">
 <img src="https://i.imgur.com/QR5mdeS.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />

+Once we finish creating the user, select Chill Guy, then navigate to the Mail tab.

 21.
 <p align="center">